 Cd’s, Dvd’s, Books & Clothes

 For specific items such as cd’s book’s and clothes in the past, I have used sites such as MusicMagpie.
 I had a huge collection of DVDs and managed to get £75 for them.
-You can also find high street stores that buy used DVDs and CDs such as CEX.
+You can also find high street stores where you can sell your DVDs and CDs (used) such as CEX.

 If you have any old books that you feel may be worth money then an auction house may be a good option instead.